 Other key lawyers:

-- Advising and representing the parents of the late Harry Dunn in bringing an application for judicial review against the Secretary of State for Foreign and Commonwealth Affairs and the Chief Constable of Northamptonshire Police.
+- Represented Charlotte Charles and Tim Dunn, parents of the late Harry Dunn, in the bringing of an application for judicial review against the Secretary of State for Foreign and Commonwealth Affairs and the Chief Constable of Northamptonshire Police.

-- Acting on a pro bono basis for a freelance investigative journalist in her application to seek access to documents on the court file, in a case in the Family Division relating to an adoption case.
+- Representing freelance investigative journalist Melanie Newman, on a pro bono basis, in her application to seek access to documents on the court file in a case in the Family Division relating to an adoption.

-- Advising and representing the family of a journalist killed whilst reporting from South Sudan in 2017 whose death has never been officially investigated.
+- Representing the family of Christopher Allen, a journalist killed whilst reporting from South Sudan in 2017, whose death has never been officially investigated.

 Other key lawyers: